On the last track, we discussed three examples of combining education

 In addition to individual counseling and self-control

-third type of counseling for children with ADD is social skills training.
+third type of counseling for children with ADHD is social skills training.

 As you know, social skills deficits can result in widespread problems,